Investing term

 Money spent on long-lived assets — buildings, equipment, software, improvements.

-Capital expenditures (CapEx) is money a company spends on long-lived assets — factories, equipment, software, property — that will produce value for years.
-It appears in the investing section of the cash flow statement.
-Heavy CapEx can signal growth investment or just an expensive business to run; subtracting it from operating cash flow gives free cash flow, the cash truly left for owners.
+Capital expenditures (CapEx) is money a company spends on long-lived assets — factories, equipment, software, property — that will produce value for years rather than being used up immediately.
+It appears in the investing section of the cash flow statement, as cash going out to build or buy productive capacity.

 For example